 - Up to one year spent in postdoctoral research carried out in the same dissertation lab/research group as doctoral work

 - Period of unpaid leaves

-Extensions beyond four years are possible only upon submission of a request to the Office of Postdoctoral Affairs, and where applicable, review by a Subcommittee of faculty on postdoctoral term exceptions as described below (see Section 2.G.).
-All requests for such extensions must be reviewed and approved by the Assistant Dean for Postdoctoral Affairs.
+Extensions beyond five years are possible only upon submission of a request to the Office of Postdoctoral Affairs, and after review by a Subcommittee of faculty on postdoctoral term exceptions as described below.
+All requests for such extensions must be reviewed and approved by the Associate Dean for Postdoctoral Affairs.

 B. Appointment Processing

 Individuals interested in a postdoctoral appointment should make their inquiries directly to the appropriate academic department or faculty member.
 Faculty members respond to correspondence regarding possible postdoctoral research, to determine whether the area of interest is appropriate for study at Stanford, and whether there is sufficient office/laboratory space and other resources needed to support the Scholar.